This post may contain affiliate links. For more information, please read my disclosure policy.

-One of the simplest weekly routines to simply assign a room or task to each day of the week.
-Divide up your house into 5 areas or chores and assign each one to a day of the week.
+One of the simplest weekly routines is to simply assign a room or task to each day of the week.
+Divide up your house into five areas or chores and assign each one to a day of the week.

 Tuesday: Head into the living room and family room.
 Clean the main areas of the house where most of the living is down.
 Dust, sweep, and vacuum the rooms today.
 Consider also cleaning the dining room and eating areas in your house.

-Thursdays: While you can spend Thursdays focusing on the dining room and eating areas of your house, I prefer to schedule those rooms for Tuesdays and spend Thursday running errands.
+Thursdays: While you can spend Thursdays focusing on the dining room and eating areas of your house, I prefer to schedule those rooms for Tuesdays and spend Thursdays running errands.

 Fridays: Focus on the bedrooms.
 Dust the rooms.
 Sweep and vacuum, and change sheets.
 It’s also a great time to have the kids focus on cleaning their individual rooms.

 In years past, you didn’t clean with a task or room in mind.
 Instead, each day had a different focus.

 Mondays were traditionally laundry days.
 You’d do all your wash on Monday.
 It used to be that on Tuesdays, you’d focus on ironing and mending.
 Most plans today include ironing, mending, and sorting through clothing at the same time as you wash the clothing.

 Tuesdays could be for shopping and errands.
 Often there are quite a few errands that build up over the course of the week.
 Instead of running errands constantly, focus on running errands just on Tuesdays.
 Make any appointments for this day and tell your family this is the one day you’ll drop by the bank or post office.